syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Calculate zoom level based on map geo-bounds or distance

-This feature allows to calculate the initial zoom level automatically in two ways.
+This feature is used to calculate the initial zoom level automatically in two ways.

 * Distance in radius(Meters/KM/Mile)
 * Geo-bounds(Northeast, Southwest)